Symphony No. 2

 - See Nikolay Kashkin, (1896), p.
 94.

-- In Tchaikovsky's piano duet arrangement, the main section of this movement is marked 'Allegro' instead of 'Allegro comodo'.
+- In the printed edition of Tchaikovsky's piano duet arrangement, the main section of this movement is marked only "Allegro", and this indication is missing altogether from the autograph score of the arrangement.

 - See Letter 270 to Modest Tchaikovsky, 17/29–18/30 July 1872; Letter 269 to Pyotr Jurgenson, 16/28 July 1872; Letter 1177 to Vladimir Shilovsky, 10/22 May 1879.